DeuxHuitHuit/288-toolkit/packages/components/pagination/README.md

 ## `PaginationInfiniteScroll.svelte`

-Loads items on scroll until no more items are found by observing a full screen div(`height: 100vh;`) and loading new items at a specified threshold.
+Loads items on scroll until no more items are found by observing a full screen `div` (`height: 100vh;`) and loading new items at a specified threshold.
+The `div` is automatically removed when there are no more items.

 ## `focusOnLoadMore`